-The shoulders work hard in the overhead squat to keep the barbell overhead (with the assistance of the triceps) and stable throughout the entire movement.
+- Shoulders: The shoulders work in the overhead squat to keep the barbell overhead (with the assistance of the triceps) and stable throughout the entire movement.
 The shoulders work in an isometric fashion to stabilize the load overhead.

-The abdominals, (rectus abmonius, transverse abdominus and obliques) and lower back are all involved in stabilizing the lifter as they (1) support a load locked out overhead, (2) as they move throughout the full range of motion in the overhead squat, and (3) to remain braced and stable in the bottom of the overhead squat.
+- Core: The abdominals, (rectus abdominis, transverse abdominis and obliques) and lower back are all involved in stabilizing the lifter as they (1) support a load locked out overhead, (2) as they move throughout the full range of motion in the overhead squat, and (3) to remain braced and stable in the bottom of the overhead squat.

 2. Begin Descent

-As you begin to descend, be sure not to extend the lumbar spine, but rather keep the core braced and the hips neutral (as opposed to anterior or posterior tilting of the pelvis).
-This squat should be patterned in the same manner a high bar back squat would.
+During the descent be sure not to extend the lumbar spine, but rather keep the core braced and the hips neutral (as opposed to anterior or posterior tilting of the pelvis).
+This squat should be patterned in the same manner as a high bar back squat.

 3. Maintain Control and Position

-Once you have reached full depth (which can be slightly different for everyone), the hip crease should be slightly below the knees, with the full foot down.
-The lifter should keep the core tight and be sure to actively push against the barbell to keep it into the correct positioning overhead (see step one).
+Once full depth is reached (slightly different for everyone), the hip crease should be slightly below the knees, with the full foot down.
+The lifter should keep the core tight and be actively push against the barbell to keep it into the correct positioning overhead (step one).

 Overhead Squat Variations

-Below are three (3) overhead squat variations that can be used by coaches and athletes to keep training varied and progressive.
+Below are three (3) overhead squat variations that can be used:

 Pause Overhead Squat